Pornification: Advertising

-Advertising by Carl's Jr. in 2016 featuring scantily clad women and suggestive language were replaced by a "food-centric" approach in 2019, the change attributed to the #MeToo movement.
+Advertising by Carl's Jr. in 2016 featuring scantily clad women and suggestive language were replaced by a "food-centric" approach in 2019, the change attributed to the MeToo movement.

 Books

 Literature which people read for sexual satisfaction is one of the earliest forms of media portraying sexuality.
 Now, there are various websites to satisfy most people's varied sexual preferences and tastes.
 As erotica was a form of social protest against the values of the culture at the time, as was with the famous book The Romance of Lust, written as a few volumes between 1873 and 1876.
 Described in the book are homosexuality, incest, and other socially unacceptable concepts.
 The values of the Victorian era perpetuated purity and innocence.
 So this book offered a new perspective.
 In recent years, erotica has become the new norm, and is extremely popular.
-The most recent commercial success was Fifty Shades of Grey, describing in detail scenes of sadomasochism and other forms of kink.
+A recent commercial success is Fifty Shades of Grey, describing in detail scenes of sadomasochism and other forms of kink.
 It sold over "31 million worldwide", and has been adapted into a film starring Dakota Johnson and Jamie Dornan.

-Movies
+Film

 The real-life effects of watching film sex and violence have been heavily disputed.
 While some groups argue that media violence causes viewers to be more violent, there is no academic consensus on this and indeed large studies suggest that there is no causative link between images of violence and violence in spectators, nor between images of sex and sexual behavior.
 The links between films and spectator behavior are complex and while pornography undoubtedly plays a big role in how people view sex and relationships, we should always be wary of attributing a single source (e.g. pornography) to a single action (e.g. sexual violence) as human behavior is so much more complex than this.